East Carolina Pirates football: Marshall

 East Carolina and Marshall have a "friendly" rivalry with one another.
 They are forever bonded in history by the tragic plane crash on November 14, 1970.
-The Thundering Herd were coming back from Greenville, North Carolina after a 17-14 loss to the Pirates when their plane crashed near Ceredo, West Virginia.
+The Thundering Herd were coming back from Greenville, North Carolina after a 17–14 loss to the Pirates when their plane crashed near Ceredo, West Virginia.
 The teams have been bonded ever since.
 East Carolina has since installed a large Marshall Memorial plaque outside of Dowdy–Ficklen Stadium honoring those that passed in the crash.

 One of East Carolina and Marshall's most memorable games was the 2001 GMAC Bowl as they combined for a bowl record 125 points.
-Marshall overcame a 30-point deficit to beat East Carolina 64-61 in double overtime.
-East Carolina left for the American Conference in 2014, leaving questions as to the future of the series, but the two teams announced a home-and-home series for 2020 and 2021.
+Marshall overcame a 30-point deficit to beat East Carolina 64–61 in double overtime.
+East Carolina left for the American Conference in 2014, leaving questions as to the future of the series, but the two teams announced a home-and-home series for 2021 and 2023.

-East Carolina leads the all-time record over Marshall 10-5.
-ECU is 6-3 against the Herd from 2005 to 2013 when both schools were in Conference USA.
+East Carolina leads the all-time record over Marshall 11–6.
+ECU is 6–3 against the Herd from 2005 to 2013 when both schools were in Conference USA.

 NC State

 ECU has played N.C.
 State 32 times since their 1st meeting in 1970.
 The schools are approximately 85 mi apart and are the largest (N.C.
 State) and third largest (East Carolina) universities in the state.
-The series started as a yearly occurrence, from 1970–1987, but was halted after ECU fans rioted and stormed the NC State field in 1987.
+The series started as a yearly occurrence, from 1970 to 1987, but was halted after ECU fans rioted and stormed the NC State field in 1987.
 The next time the two teams played was in the 1992 Peach Bowl, when the Pirates came from behind to win 37–34.
 The Wolfpack's first trip to Greenville occurred in 1999 when No. 23 East Carolina beat State 23–6.
 In the 2006 season, the Wolfpack and Pirates agreed to a five-year home-and-home series to revive the rivalry.

-2007 brought the creation of the football rivalry's trophy, The Victory Barrel, created in a collaborative effort by both schools' Student Governments.
+2007 brought the creation of the football rivalry trophy, The Victory Barrel, created in a collaborative effort by both schools' Student Governments.
 East Carolina and N.C.
 State will extend the series with games added in 2025 and 2028.
-NC State leads the overall series 19–13 through the 2022 season.
+NC State leads the overall series 20–14 through the 2025 season.